doitintl/CloudBlaster/README.md

 - [Safe Scrub](https://github.com/doitintl/SafeScrub) was an earlier bash-only project that does the same thing.
 - [Travis CI GCloud Cleanup](https://github.com/travis-ci/gcloud-cleanup) and [Bazooka](https://github.com/enxebre/bazooka) also delete GCE assets.
 - [Cloud Nuke](https://blog.gruntwork.io/cloud-nuke-how-we-reduced-our-aws-bill-by-85-f3aced4e5876) does this for AWS.
+- [Sandbox Projects](https://help.doit-intl.com/cloud-sandbox-management/create-gcp-sandbox-accounts) are available at no charge to customers of DoiT International.
  ### Compared to Safe Scrub

  [Safe Scrub](https://github.com/doitintl/SafeScrub) is another project that does the same thing.